CassDoes/jest-another-RPG/README.md

   - [Licenses](#licenses)

   ## Description
-  Fun command line application created to develop my knowledge of test implementation using Jest, OOP structure, ES6 syntax, and inheritance.
+  Fun command line game application created to develop my knowledge of test implementation using Jest, OOP structure, ES6 syntax, and inheritance.

   ## Installation
   Clone respository and download required dependencies.
 Application is then run from the command line.